 PEOPLE WRITE FOR A LOT OF REASONS.
 Mine is so I don’t get lost — in the tangle of my own thoughts or in a society where things happen at what feels like the speed of light.

 No explanation has ever captured my reasoning quite so well as this: “I don’t know what I think until I see what I say.”
 Like many wise words, the quote has been attributed to E.M.
 Forster, Flannery O’Conner and who knows who else.

 As far as “seeing what I say,” nothing helps me navigate like telling stories.
 Every day, I have the honor of doing exactly that for the Indianapolis community.
 Interview by interview and paragraph by paragraph, I do my best to show how the people and philosophies behind the arts and culture build, challenge and beautify Central Indiana.

 At the links above, you’ll find my favorite stories and what I think is my best work across more than five years of reporting in Indiana, first for the Lafayette (Ind.)
 Journal & Courier and now for the Indianapolis Star.
 For good measure, I threw in a fun column from my previous days on the sports copy desk at the Kansas City Star.

-And if you have time, stop in right here for The IndianapoLIST (click “view” to see the most recent edition).
+And if you have time, stop in here for The IndianapoLIST (click “preview” to see the most recent edition).
 It’s IndyStar’s weekly Things to Do newsletter that I curate and write from the stories my colleagues and I publish.